 Communication skills– An essential part of being a successful cybersecurity professional is effectively communicating the findings and solutions across the business, clearly, concisely, and in a way that is simple to understand.

 Technical skills– Including knowledge on firewall protection, intrusion detection systems (IDS), advanced malware prevention, cloud management, and identity and access management (IAM).

 Audit and compliance- The ability to conduct a thorough review of the business’s adherence to security regulations and guidelines is essential to guarantee compliance and avoid penalties or fines.

 The importance of cybersecurity experts in the future

 Cybersecurity professionals have proven to be a vital and sought-after asset.
 Although the dust has finally settled after a tumultuous year, many processes and behaviours will be retained long after the effects of COVID.

 “Cybersecurity is a critical necessity and failing to pioneer and progress in this space could cause detrimental damage to businesses.”
-Jimmy Morris advises, “I’m confident that the future of this industry offers rapid growth with uncapped potential.”
+Darren advises, “I’m confident that the future of this industry offers rapid growth with uncapped potential.”